 Tobacco products tax applies to a variety of tobacco products including cigarettes, cigars, fine-cut tobacco for the rolling of cigarettes and other smoking tobacco.
-In line with Budget 2024 and public health policy, Finance (No.2) Act 2023 has confirmed the increase in excise duty applicable to tobacco products.
-While previous Acts have steadily increased the rate of excise by 50c each year, Finance (No.2) Act 2023 sees the annual increase rise to 75c, with a pack of 20 cigarettes in the most popular price category now costing €16.75.
+Finance Act 2024 provides for further increases in excise duty applicable to tobacco products.
+For example, a pack of 20 cigarettes in the most popular price category now costs €18.05.
+There will be pro-rata increases for other Tobacco Product categories.